 Physical, sexual, social complications due to FGM can also impact women’s psychological well-being.
 The more the type of FGM is serious the more the complications can be important and therefore women are not equally affected.

 After an infibulation, pregnancy and birth are sometimes difficult (Vloeberghs E. et al., 2011).
 Some women suffer incapacitating and stigmatising complications such as incontinence.

 Somatisation, chronic pain or dysmenorrhea (strong pain and fatigue associated with menstruation cycle) affecting some women can lead them to auto isolate.

-In Somalia, shelters for women living with FGM are directed by midwives who are themselves affected by FGM and thus more able to build a relation of trust with the women they support (Ferenczi S., 2006).
+In Somalia, shelters for women living with FGM are run by midwives who are themselves affected by FGM and thus more able to build a relation of trust with the women they support (Ferenczi S., 2006).

 « The Community of Practice on Female Genital Mutilation » is part of the « Building Bridges between Africa and Europe to tackle FGM » project, supported by the « UNFPA-UNICEF Joint Programme on the Elimination of FGM ».

 The project is coordinated by AIDOS in partnership with GAMS Belgium.